Email management isn’t easy. Just when you think you have it under control, it has a way of overtaking you again.

 - Task it.
 Is it something you need to act on but doing so will take more than a few minutes?
 Put it on your to-do list.
 Then, when you’re in get-it-done mode you don’t have to hunt through your inbox to figure out what you need to do.

 - Archive it (if you use Gmail).
 What is archiving?
 It’s sending your emails into a “holding tank” somewhere in your Gmail account.
 We don’t care where, as long as it’s not in your inbox!
 “But how will I find it?” you ask.
 Simple.
 Basically, you’ll Google it.
 Gmail has a search feature which is like your very own Google search for your Gmail.
 Need that email from Aunt Jane?
 Simply type “aunt jane” in your Gmail search bar at the top of your inbox screen and all your messages with those words will pop up.
 No need to deal with the hassle of making a folder, filing it and hoping you’ll remember where you put it later.
 (If you don’t use Gmail, file it away in an easy-to-find spot.)

 - Delete it (or Spam it).
 This one is a no-brainer.
 Do you really need it?
 If you know straight away you don’t, just delete.
 Done.

 5. Unsubscribe liberally

 If you’re like me, you’ve subscribed to a fair number of newsletters over the years.
-Unless a newsletter adds real value to your life or work (you know, like my useletter, lol), unsubscribe.
+Unless a newsletter adds real value to your life or work (you know, like the Useletter, wink), unsubscribe.
 Any legitimate newsletter will have an “unsubscribe” link at the very bottom of the email (sometimes in very fine print so you may have to look closely).
 Click it to unsubscribe.
 If you don’t see an “unusubscribe” link, the email is likely spam, in which case I generally just mark as spam.

 6. Understand (and use!)
 EOM